FDP control in multivariate linear models using the bootstrap: Real Data results

 In the absence of prior information on genes, a natural idea is to rank them by decreasing statistical significance.
 Our post hoc methods provide upper confidence curves on the proportion of true positives among the most significant genes.
-Such curves are displayed in Figure \ref{fig:fdpplot}, where the \if\biometrika1 black \else blue \fi lines correspond to our proposed single step and step-down bootstrap-based methods, and the \if\biometrika1 grey \else red \fi lines correspond to the parametric approaches of \cite{Goeman2011} and \cite{Rosenblatt2018}.
+Such curves are displayed in Figure \ref{fig:fdpplot}, where the \if\biometrika1 black \else blue \fi lines correspond to our proposed single-step and step-down bootstrap-based methods, and the\if\biometrika1 grey \else red \fi lines correspond to the parametric approaches of \cite{Goeman2011} and \cite{Rosenblatt2018}.
 These results are consistent with the numerical experiments of Section \ref{SS:simulations}.
 First, the bootstrap method yields post hoc bounds that are substantially more informative that their parametric counterpart.
-Second, the difference between single-step methods and their step-down or $\pi_0$-adaptive counterpart is very small, which is consistent with the fact that the signal is expected to be small in such genomic data sets, corresponding to $\pi_0$ close to $1$.
-For the bootstrap there is in fact no difference between the single step and step-down approach in this example.
+Second, the difference between single-step methods and their step-down counterpart is very small, which is consistent with the fact that the signal is expected to be sparse in such genomic data sets, corresponding to $\pi_0$ close to $1$.
+For the bootstrap there is in fact no difference between the single-step and step-down approach in this example.